kmorawala/For-A-Cause/README.md

 ## What it does and How we built it
 Our design is broken into three tiers:

-* Charity Interactions: A front-end is dedicated for the charities to register with us and provide us with valuable information to share with users.
+* **Charity Interactions:** A front-end is dedicated for the charities to register with us and provide us with valuable information to share with users.
-* Storage: An AWS (DynamoDB) noSQL database is utilized that stores the information provided by the charities and later retrieved by the Alexa skill.
+* **Storage:** An AWS (DynamoDB) NoSQL database is utilized that stores the information provided by the charities and later retrieved by the Alexa skill.
-* User Interactions via Alexa voice skill: The user interacts with the app using an Amazon smart device via Alexa voice skill - For A Cause.
+* **User Interactions via Alexa voice skill:** The user interacts with the app using an Amazon smart device via Alexa voice skill - **For A Cause**.
 Python is used for the back-end logic for the skill development.
 The back-end retrieves necessary information from the database, uses Amazon Pay for processing donation payments, and handles other requests as made by the users.

 We used the following technologies:
 * Python